 The Geri-pal project will support new clinical programming in geriatrics and palliative care while expanding interprofessional training for doctors, nurses, social workers, advanced practitioners, pharmacists, students, trainees and others.

 Multidisciplinary training will be provided in collaboration with the Springfield College of Social Work, UMass School of Nursing, Elms College Nurse Practitioner programs, BayPath Physician Assistant program, and the Brightwood Personal Care Assistant program.

 In Dr. Brennan’s words, “This combination of service to patients and education of clinicians will transform how we care for older people."

 Exciting Time For Geriatrics Fellows at Baystate

-"There will be many opportunities for fellows to assist in crafting new programs, lead interprofessional training activities, and serve as catalysts for change throughout the system," said Brennan.
+"There will be many opportunities for fellows to assist in crafting new programs, lead interprofessional training activities, and serve as catalysts for change throughout the system," Dr. Brennan said.

 Geri-pal resource teams are being formed in the community health centers and in hospice and palliative care.
 An ACE unit is planned for the hospital and will be the first to incorporate designated end of life beds for dying patients.

 Fellows will grow rapidly as clinician educators, develop a high level of expertise in palliative care as well as geriatrics, and will participate in many performance improvement initiatives.
 According to Dr. Brennan, "The opportunities for professional growth will be outstanding and can be tailored to the career goals of individual fellows."